Loading...

 How to consume thick shake mango without glucose spikes

-Engage in light physical activity, such as a short walk, within 30 minutes of consuming the shake to help your body use the sugar more effectively.
+A short walk or light exercise after consuming the shake can help your body use up the sugar more effectively.

 healthspan-mbl